digdir/designsystemet/packages/tokens/README.md

 When importing tokens as javascript/typescript you can omit the file extension as your module resolves should be able to pick the correct one.
 We also provide a `d.ts` file for typescript types.

-Its important to know that the values from javascript tokens are css values, as its intended to be used with either `style` or other CSS-in-JS libraries.
+It's important to know that the values from javascript tokens are css values, as they are intended to be used with either `style` or other CSS-in-JS libraries.

 ```jsx
 import tokens from '@digdir/design-system-tokens/brand/altinn/tokens';